-An explanation of the different meanings of the English phrasal verb 'bring up', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

-*'To beat around the bush' is an idiom in English meaning to talk about things that are not important and not get to the point.
+*'To beat around the bush' is an idiom that means to talk about things that are not important and not get to the point.

 Usage | Common |